gabotechs/signway/README.md

 Typically, the Signway server will be publicly accessible to the internet, prepared to accept pre-signed requests, but someone needs to create those signed URLs.
-This should be a trusted source, like an application's backend.
+This should be a trusted source, as it needs to know the signing `secret`, like an application's backend.

 There is support for generating Signway pre-signed URLs for the following languages:
 - [Python](https://github.com/gabotechs/signway-python-sdk)